The heat stays on: Earth hits 6th warmest year on record

 Two U.S. science agencies — NASA and the National Oceanic and Atmospheric Administration — and a private measuring group released their calculations for last year’s global temperature on Thursday, and all said it wasn’t far behind ultra-hot 2016 and 2020.

 Six different calculations found 2021 was between the fifth and seventh hottest year since the late 1800s.
-NASA said 2021 tied with 2018 for sixth warmest, while NOAA puts last year in sixth place by itself, ahead of 2018.
+NASA said 2021 tied with 2018 for sixth warmest, while NOAA puts last year in sixth place by itself.

 Scientists say a La Nina — natural cooling of parts of the central Pacific that changes weather patterns globally and brings chilly deep ocean water to the surface — dampened global temperatures just as its flip side, El Nino, boosted them in 2016.